-While Craig continues to earn accolades for the progress he’s inspired at MPS, the Principal of the Year is looking forward to representing Massachusetts in the National Distinguished Principal Program in Washington, D.C.
-He’s also furthering his work as co-founder of the Boston Public Schools Leaders of Color and president of the Boston Elementary Principals Association.
+While Craig continues to earn accolades for the progress he inspired at MPS, the Principal of the Year is looking forward to representing Massachusetts in the National Distinguished Principal Program in Washington, D.C.
+He's furthering his work as co-founder of the Boston Public Schools Leaders of Color and president of the Boston Elementary Principals Association.
+He's also tackling a new challenge as the principal of the Bridge Boston Charter School, a K1-8 school in Roxbury, Massachusetts.
 But at the end of the day, his focus remains on his students.

 “We are guiding the lives of children, youth, and adults.
 We are working to inspire and motivate them to find their own passion, their own path, their own narratives, and their own stories,” says Craig.
 “I’m grateful that I continue to be in this position and I have this ability to do this work.”